- Blog Categories

 - Testable

-A good user story should encompass all these properties.
+A good user story should encompass all these properties and align with the 3 C's of user story in agile to ensure clarity and delivery.
 Let’s examine each of these features:

 - Independent: Keeping stories independent of each other helps to prioritize stories on the backlog.
 If a story is dependent on other stories, then it cannot be taken up till the other stories are completed, even it has a higher priority.